 While direct mutual funds save on fees, they may lack the guidance and support that intermediaries provide.
 It’s a trade-off between cost and convenience.
 The Securities and Exchange Board of India (SEBI) regulates both direct and regular mutual funds, offering a similar level of protection.

+The key difference lies in the expense ratio and the level of guidance you receive.
 Choosing between direct and regular funds is an important decision that can affect your investment journey and financial outcomes.
 If you’re confident in your investing knowledge and want to save on fees, direct funds might be the way to go.

+But if you’re new to investing and value personalized guidance, regular mutual funds could be a better fit.
 Ultimately, it’s about finding the right balance between cost and convenience, and understanding how each option aligns with your financial goals.

 🚀 Ready to level up your finances?
 Say goodbye to tax woes with Savingz! 🎉